Intro to the lead processing pipeline on the Tray Platform

 Get a hands on look at how B2B lead management can be handled using this workflow on the Tray Platform

-In our previous post, we laid out the case for building your RevOps processes on a General Automation Platform (like the Tray Platform).
+In our previous post, we laid out the case for building your RevOps processes on a low-code automation platform (like the Tray Platform).
 We ended with a high-level introduction to the framework we use to orchestrate the B2B lead lifecycle, calling out the primary workflow of this framework the “lead processing pipeline.”

 Today we’ll be exploring some of the architectural concepts underpinning the framework and finish by taking a closer look at how things function in the pipeline workflow.